Chief Credit Officer Salary

 Popular Skills for Chief Credit Officer

-Survey results show that Chief Credit Officers typically report just a few professional skills.
-Most notably, skills in Risk Management / Risk Control, and Loan Underwriting are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include People Management, Loan Underwriting, and Financial Analysis also typically command lower compensation.
-Most people skilled in Credit Control tend to be well versed in Risk Management / Risk Control.
+Survey results imply that Chief Credit Officers put a diverse skill set to use.
+Most notably, skills in Risk Management / Risk Control, Credit Control, Financial Analysis, and Loan Underwriting are correlated to pay that is above average.
+Skills that seem to negatively impact pay include People Management, Loan Underwriting, and Financial Analysis also typically command lower compensation.
+Most people skilled in Credit Control are similarly competent in Risk Management / Risk Control.

 Pay by Experience Level for Chief Credit Officer